DewGew/domoboard/README.md

 python server.py -c <config_file>
 ```

-It is possible to run Domoboard in "debug" mode by running the command:
+It is possible to run Dzgaboard in "debug" mode by running the command:
 ```
 python server.py -c <config_file> -d
 ```